CloudLabsAI-Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-3-event-hub.md

 ## Exercise 6 Task 3: Event Hub Overview

-In this task you will be creating an Azure Event Hub and will integrate it with your Azure API Management instance.
+In this task, you will create an Azure Event Hub and integrate it with your Azure API Management instance.

 [Azure Event Hubs](https://azure.microsoft.com/en-us/services/event-hubs/#overview) is a fully managed, real-time data ingestion service.
 Millions of events per second can be aggregated to build dynamic data pipelines.